Being a mother is kind of like being in the movie, “Groundhog Day.”

 The tasks of motherhood never truly get completed.
 Having a hobby allows me to complete something.
 I make a bracelet one day.
 The next day I wake up and the bracelet is still made!

-But, before we get to “why” hobbies are so great for moms, let us dispel some popular myths about hobbies for moms.
+But, before we get to “why” hobbies are so great, let us dispel some popular myths.

-Hobby Myth #1: You have to be “creative.”
+Hobby Myth #1: You have to be “creative” to have a hobby.

 One of the biggest misconceptions about hobbies is that you have to be a creative type of person to do them.
 That could not be further from the truth.
 The best hobbies for moms are is things that you pursue because you enjoy it.
 You don’t have to be good at it; there is no competition with hobbies.
 And believe it or not—you don’t have to produce something for it to be considered a hobby.
 Although many hobbies lend themselves to finished projects, I can assure you I have just as many “unfinished” projects stowed away as I have completed ones!